 It’s all well and good to identify loading speed as imperative for a positive customer experience and SEO purposes, but how are you supposed to know if your site is fast enough?
-Google provides a Landing Pages page, and you can also seek help from digital marketing experts in New Zealand.
+Google provides a Landing Page evaluation tool, and you can also seek help from digital marketing or local website design Auckland experts.

 On the Landing Pages page, you can identify which pages require improvement, check mobile friendliness, and determine the conversion tracking compatibility rate for your landing pages.

 1. Sign in to your Google Ads account and click ‘Landing Pages’ on the page menu.

 2. Identify pages that aren’t optimized for mobile by checking the ‘Valid AMP click rate’ and ‘mobile-friendly click rate’ columns.
 They will appear as less than 100% if they aren’t mobile-friendly.